ashtonjonesdev/java-chat/README.md

 # java-chat
-Allows two people to chat when connected to the same IP address
+Allows one-way chat when two people connected to the same IP address